 I wrote a pretty lengthy guide to keyword research late in 2015 and it still holds true with what I am doing today.

 With any kind of tool that has an algorithm to calculate how difficult a keyword is, you need to take it with a pinch of salt.
 The scores are obviously just an estimate and they all apply a different weighting to each metric available.

 For example, KWFinder uses social shares as part of its algorithm.
 Now Twitter has stopped supplying social share counts, this part of the algo is now defunct.
-So use your own judgement and use the scores as a ‘guideline' only.
+So use your own judgment and use the scores as a ‘guideline’ only.

 You’ve likely heard of SEMRush and seen how it can be used, so I won’t dive too deep into this here.
 What I will say is that for the price (which I used to think was expensive) it is the best tool I have ever used for keyword research.

 So you type their root domain into SEMkush and hit go.
-Next you apply a filter for that URL and BAM you get every single keyword that page is ranking for int the top 100 (recently changed from top 20 results to the top 100!).
+Next, you apply a filter for that URL and BAM you get every single keyword that page is ranking for int the top 100 (recently changed from top 20 results to the top 100!).

-Now you go back to your article, add in more content and be sure to include those keywords you were missing.
-Remember, it's not all about ranking for your main keyword, but pulling traffic for all the long tails too.
+Now you go back to your article, add in more content, and be sure to include those keywords you were missing.
+Remember, it’s not all about ranking for your main keyword, but pulling traffic for all the long tails too.

 This is a big one and a tip I picked up from Matt Diggity’s post on “Establishing Topic Relevance“.

-Essentially by adding more content to your site that has a sole purpose of linking to the piece of content you are trying to rank using the exact match anchor text, you help to establish relevancy on your topic and show Google what the page is about.
+Essentially by adding more content to your site that has the sole purpose of linking to the piece of content you are trying to rank using the exact match anchor text, you help to establish relevancy on your topic and show Google what the page is about.